alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **8. Design Choices**

-When designing website i took inspiration for colours and fonts from the game Memory.
+When designing website I took inspiration for colours and fonts from the game Memory.
 The application is using colours and fonts scientifically proven to help users to learn and stimulate their cognitive functions.

 **Fonts**